Accounting and Finance MSc Dissertation module (BU52010)

 BU52010

-This module will give you the independent research and evaluation skills necessary to analyse a complex issue or problem within the areas of accounting, finance or management and to define conduct and report on a substantial piece of empirical research in the area.
-It will enable you to integrate knowledge and skills acquired across your course and assess your ability to analyse a complex issue or problem within the area of accounting, finance or management.
+This module will give you the independent research and evaluation skills necessary to analyse a complex issue or problem within the areas of accounting, finance, management, or strategy and to define, conduct, and report on a substantial piece of empirical research in the area.
+It will enable you to integrate knowledge and skills acquired across your course and assess your ability to analyse a complex issue or problem within the area of accounting, finance, or management.

 To complete this module you will choose your topic and then design and conduct your chosen dissertation project with the support of your supervisor.